-• Before the game, the captains will designate a 'home run line' using four white cones at the edge of the outfield.
-Cones should be placed at 250 feet (85 paces) if there are no obstructions.

-Some diamonds are too short to mark a home run line, and therefore no cones are required in one or both outfields, and any long balls will be deemed ground rule doubles.
+- If a batter steps across, or onto the home plate and/or strike mat to attempt to hit a ball, it is an automatic out. - Home Runs: - Before the game, the captains will designate a 'home run line' using four white cones at the edge of the outfield.
+Cones should be placed at 250 feet (~85 paces) if there are no obstructions. - Some diamonds are too short to mark a home run line, and therefore no cones are required in one or both outfields and any long balls will be deemed ground rule doubles.
 Captains should decide before the game starts if this will be in effect at their field.
-A rule of thumb is any edge of field that is 250 feet (85 paces) or less from home plate must apply the ground rule double rule.

-- A hit is considered a homerun when: - If a ball passes the home run line in the air it is a home run and all players can pass home plate. - If a ball first touches the ground and then rolls over the line when there is no player in close proximity, it is considered a double.
-All baserunners will advance two bases. - If the defense commits errors and/or touches the ball, and is within a playable area of the ball, or if a line drive grounder passes fielders within playing range and it passes the home run line, the ball is live and runners can continue to run until the ball has been thrown infield for a play. - Only 5 home runs allowed per team per game.
+A rule of thumb is any edge of field that is 250 feet (~85 paces) or less from home plate must apply the ground rule double rule. - Home runs explained: - If a ball passes the home run line in the air it is a home run and all players can pass home plate. - If a ball first touches the ground and then rolls over the line when there is no player in close proximity, it is considered a double.
+All baserunners will advance two bases. - If the defense commits errors and/or touches the ball, is within a playable area of the ball or if a line drive grounder passes fielders within playing range and it passes the home run line, the ball is live and runners can continue to run until the ball has been thrown infield for a play. - Only 5 home runs allowed per team per game.
 Any home runs hit after the 5 per game limit has been reached will be considered doubles.
-Players can advance 2 bases and the hitter will stop at second base. - It is the team's decision before the game to decide if after a home run, the runners will head to the bench or if they will go around all bases.
+Players can advance 2 bases and the hitter will stop at second base. - It is the teams decision before the game to decide if after a home run, the runners will head to the bench or if they will go around all bases.
 To save time, when a home run is hit all runners can head to the bench and not round the bases.